Starting with [version 0.5.71], docassemble only supports Python 3.6. Python 2.7 is no longer supported.

 If you are currently running a docassemble instance on Docker

 using Python 2.7, you can upgrade by doing

-However, there are a few things you should be aware of:
+There are a few things you should be aware of when upgrading:

 - Interview answers created using Python 2.7 will be readable by

 Python 3.6, so long as your interviews use standard docassemble

 features.
 Date objects based on

 datetime.datetimewill migrate.
 However, if you used objects from third-party libraries, you should test to see whether interview answers created in Python 2.7 are readable in Python 3.6.
 There are no known issues yet, but there might be issues.